Sergio1308/Java-MiniProjects/README.md

 # Java-MiniProjects
 This repository contains several mini-projects using Java programming language that have been completed to gain practice and skill training.
 # Cryptography
 This mini-project is about the basics of cryptography, the science of keeping information private and secure.
-It contains cryptographic systems, which were used from the Roman Empire through the early 1900s, so these ciphers have been implemented, also implemented an algorithm for breaking them.
+It contains cryptographic systems that were used since the Roman Empire and the early 1900s.
+These ciphers, as well as an algorithm for breaking them, have been implemented in this project.
-The project involved not only string processing, but also arrays—a way to store an indexable sequence of elements.
+The project involves not only string processing, but also arrays—a way to store an indexable sequence of elements.\

 Skills gained:
 - combine Strings using concatenation;
 - build Strings within a Java program using StringBuilder;